patternfly/patternfly-react/packages/react-core/src/components/Content/examples/Content.md

 ### Editorial content

-Editorial styling increases the font size of body text and small text by one tier, increasing body text to large and small text to the previous body text size.
+Editorial styling increases the font size of body text and small text by 1 tier, where body text becomes "lg" and small text becomes "md".
+To applying editorial styling, use `isEditorial`.

 ```ts file="./ContentEditorial.tsx"